How to Reduce Luggage Weight?

 How to reduce luggage weight?

-Pack only Necessary Toiletries
+Pack only the Necessary Toiletries.

-Pack around one Neutral Color
+Pack around one Neutral Color.

 Choose Lightweight Clothes

-Pack limited Footwear
+Pack limited Footwear & Accessories.

 Pack According to the Itinerary